GpGardner/nhl-player-stats/README.md

 * graphjs
 * https://statsapi.web.nhl.com/api/v1/teams

-This site will not be deployed because of the the licensed API, but it was an incredible rewarding project.
+This site will not be deployed because of the the licensed API, but it was an incredibly rewarding project.

+#### TODOs

+- [x] main page with team images
+- [x] list of players with position information
+- [x] player page tracking basic stats
+- [x] graph representation of stats
+- [] 	change stats based on user input that are represented in graph
+- [] 	user input to include non NHL stats
+- []  theme of player/team page based on team colors
+- []  change type of graph to better represent displayed stats

 ### Home Page / Full Teams List